 Another critical metric is Days in Accounts Receivable (A/R).
 This KPI tells you the average number of days it takes to collect payment after a service is performed.
 A high number of days in A/R can seriously strain your clinic’s cash flow.
 These two metrics are often linked; a high denial rate almost always leads to longer days in A/R as your team spends time reworking and resubmitting claims.
 Keeping a close eye on both helps you maintain a healthy and predictable revenue cycle.

-Net Collection Rate and Patient Collections
+Monitoring Your Net Collection Rate and Patient Payments

 How much of the money you’re owed are you actually collecting?
 That’s what the Net Collection Rate (NCR) tells you.
 This KPI calculates the percentage of revenue you collect out of the total amount you’re contractually allowed to be paid by insurers.
 A low NCR might indicate issues with timely filing, uncollected patient balances, or claims that were never followed up on.
 It provides a clear, high-level view of your medical billing team’s effectiveness and is a crucial indicator of your practice’s overall financial performance.